RPallas92/GrausDB/README.md

             Some(key.to_owned()),
             Some(predicate),
     );
-    // Key "key" now has the value "value" in the database.
+    // Key "key1" now has the value "24" in the database.
+    // The function was applied because the predicate was met (25 > 0)
 }
 ```

 For more details on how to use GrausDB, please refer to the tests.